 A reasonable expectation of pecuniary benefit requires more than an assumption that the person would have received a financial benefit from the worker if the worker had not died.
-There must be objective evidence that the worker would have provided an actual monetary benefit to the spouse, child or parent if he or she had not died.
+The evidence must support a finding that the worker would have provided an actual monetary benefit to the spouse, child or parent if he or she had not died.